MMK21Hub/Capitalisation-Fixes/README.md

 ## AI usage statement

-I have not used any AI tools or completions when creating the [build tool](./build-tool/).
+I have used GitHub Copilot's inline code completions to help code versions after v2.20 (May 2025) of the [build tool](./build-tool/).
+I have not used any AI tools or completions when creating the resource pack, or build tool versions before v2.20.

 I have used GitHub Copilot's inline code completions to help create the [web UI](./web-ui/).

+I have not generated any large sections of code or whole functions using AI, and no text, documentation, or images have been generated using AI.